Oklahoma State Cowboys football: Les Miles era (2001–2004)

 After Simmons' resignation, a coaching search produced Dirk Koetter as the new head coach.
 Hours after accepting the job, Koetter reneged on his offer in order to coach at Arizona State.

 The next two candidates were Les Miles, a former OSU offensive coordinator, and Mike Gundy, a former OSU player and coach.
 Miles was hired as head coach while Gundy was brought on as offensive coordinator.
 In his first year as head coach, Miles would achieve a 4–7 record.
-In the 2001 regular season finale, the underdog Cowboys would defeat the reigning National Champion Oklahoma Sooners in Norman 16–13.
+In the 2001 regular season finale, the underdog Cowboys would defeat the reigning national champion Oklahoma Sooners in Norman, 16–13.
 In 2002, Miles would post a 7–5 regular season record.
 The Cowboys again defeated the Oklahoma Sooners, this time in Stillwater.
-The team would go on to three straight bowl games in Miles's last three years as head coach ('02,'03,'04).
+The team would go on to make three straight bowl games appearances in Miles' last years as head coach, winning the Houston Bowl and making appearances in the Cotton Bowl and Alamo Bowl.
 Miles left after the 2004 season to take the head coaching position at LSU.